Weight loss and how to achieve and then maintain it seems to be a focus for many people throughout their life.

 - EXERCISE PROPERLY FOR MAXIMUM BENEFITS

 Do you think the nightly walk with your dog is going to be enough exercise?
-You are likely not getting enough if your exercise regime only includes a daily stroll around the neighborhood.
+You are likely not getting enough if your exercise regime only includes a daily stroll around the neighbourhood.
 Yes, a 30-minute brisk walk daily can extend your life, but it is still important that you add some type of strength training and/or higher intensity cardio to your exercise routine.

 - GET MORE QUALITY SLEEP